soniagisel/user-card/README.md

 ## How to Install and Run the User Card Project

 1. Download or fork the project to your local workspace.
-2. From the project root run `npm install`
+2. From the project's root folder run `npm install`
 3. Run `npm start` and after a few secs you should see the app running right away in your browser.
 4. Have fun!